astrohart/MFR/MFR.Settings.Configuration.Providers.Interfaces/README.md

 ##### Summary

-Gets a string whose value is the pathname of the system Registry key in which configuration settings are stored.
+Gets a string whose value is the pathname of the system Registry key in which projectFileRenamerConfiguration settings are stored.

 <a name='P-MFR-Settings-Configuration-Providers-Interfaces-IProjectFileRenamerConfigurationProvider-ConfigurationFilePathValueName'></a>
 ### ConfigurationFilePathValueName `property`